wp-plugins/content-progress/readme.txt

 Translating my plug-ins is always appreciated.
 Visit <a href="http://translate.joedolson.com">my translations site</a> to start getting your language into shape!

 Languages available (in order of completeness):
-Spanish, French, Dutch, German, Irish
+German, Dutch, Spanish, French, Polish, Irish

 <a href="http://www.joedolson.com/articles/translator-credits/">Translator Credits</a>